Pomponia Ummidia

-Pomponia Ummidia (219-after 275) was an Anatolian Roman noblewoman and was a prominent figure in Rome during the reigns of the Roman Emperors Gallienus, Claudius Gothicus, Quintillus and Aurelian.
+Pomponia Ummidia (c.
+219-after 275) was an Anatolian Roman noblewoman and was a prominent figure in Rome during the reigns of the Roman Emperors Gallienus, Claudius Gothicus, Quintillus and Aurelian.
 She lived in the period the Crisis of the Third Century in the Roman Empire.

 Life

 Pomponia Ummidia came from a distinguished senatorial family.
 She was the daughter of the Roman Senator Pomponius Bassus and the wealthy heiress Annia Aurelia Faustina, while her brother was the Roman Senator Pomponius Bassus.
 She was of Italian Roman and Pontian Greek ancestry.

 The paternal great-grandparents of her mother were the Roman Emperor Marcus Aurelius and Roman Empress Faustina the Younger.
 Through her mother, Pomponia Ummidia was a descendant of the former ruling Nerva–Antonine dynasty of the Roman Empire.

 Her cognomen Ummidia reveals that she was a distant relative to the Ummidia gens.
 Her mother named her this cognomen and names her in honor of three late relatives from the gens, who were: